thepranav99/Privacy-Preservation-of-Published-Data-tcloseness/README.md

 The most prevalent and famous technique is k- anonymity and l-diversity.
 But it has some limitations.
 To overcome these limitations, we have two techniques – l diversity and t closeness.
 In this project we emphasize on t closeness and how we can achieve t closeness using PSO clustering algorithm and value swapping method.

+#A Research paper based on this project is under work.
+Therefore the details of working of project and code are unrevealed.